-Although most web browsers have some kind of web reputation built in, none of those is giving any security information while you are searching for something on Google, Yahoo, Bing or other search engines.
-Furthermore, with rise of URL shortening services such as bit.ly, you do not really know whether the link you're clicking in Facebook or Twitter is safe or not.
+Although all common web browsers have some kind of web reputation checking built in, none of those is giving any security information while you are searching for something on Google, Yahoo, Bing or other search engines.

-Fortunately, there is a good and free program that handles all this mess - Web Of Trust (WOT) Safe Surfing Tool (aka WOT Safe Browsing Tool or just WOT).
-It allows blocking malicious sites, provides protection on major search engines, shows ratings for links on Facebook and Twitter (including shortened links), and it works in all major web browsers (Internet Explorer, Chrome, Firefox, Safari and Opera).
-You can even synchronize your WOT preferences across different browsers - so you will have the same settings both with Internet Explorer at home and Mozilla Firefox at work.
+Fortunately, there is a good and free program that handles all this mess - Web Of Trust Safe Surfing Tool (aka WOT Safe Browsing Tool or just WOT).
+It blocks malicious and suspicious web sites, shows ratings for links on major search engines, Facebook and Twitter (including shortened links), and it works in all major web browsers (Internet Explorer, Chrome, Firefox, Safari and Opera) and operating systems (Microsoft Windows, Linux and OS X).

-WOT Safe Surfing Tool is a third-party extension for Internet Explorer, so please make sure you have Enable third-party browser extensions setting enabled in Internet Options, Advanced tab.
+WOT Safe Surfing Tool is a third-party extension for Internet Explorer, so please make sure you have Enable third-party browser extensions setting enabled in Advanced tab of Internet Options.

-The Metro-style Internet Explorer 10 app in Windows 8 does not support any extensions or toolbars, so WOT Safe Surfing Tool will not work there.
+The Modern UI/Metro Internet Explorer 10 and 11 apps in Windows 8 and 8.1 do not support any extensions or toolbars, so WOT Safe Surfing Tool will not work there.

 Go to Web Of Trust download page.
-Let's make it clear - the web page address is mywot.com, not wot.com.
+Let's make it clear - the web site address is mywot.com, not wot.com.

-Please click the link with the name of your web browser for detailed instructions on downloading and installing WOT Safe Surfing Tool.Click here to show or hide WOT install instructions for Internet Explorer
+Please click the link with the name of your web browser for detailed instructions on downloading and installing WOT Safe Surfing Tool.Click here to show or hide WOT install instructions for Apple Safari

 Click Open in the Do you want to open or save this file? dialog.